 – Explore areas of interest.

-A nine-week group program to help children (7-9 years) develop positive eating habits and reduce anxiety around mealtimes.
-The program aims to help children learn about the ‘science’ of food (using food for energy, learning about digestion), have positive experiences with food and learn about the properties of food, learn simple recipes they can use at home and expand the range of foods they will try.
+A nine-week group to help children (7-9 years) develop positive eating habits and reduce anxiety around mealtimes.
+The group aims to help children learn about the ‘science’ of food (using food for energy, learning about digestion), have positive experiences with food and learn about the properties of food, learn simple recipes they can use at home and expand the range of foods they will try.

 Make a Meal of It: Teens in the Kitchen

-Movie Club School Holiday Program
+Movie Club School Holiday Group

-Tech Shed is a 10-week group program for young people on the autism spectrum aged 13-17 years.
+Tech Shed is a 10-week group for young people on the autism spectrum aged 13-17 years.
 It encourages appropriate socialising around technology while encouraging students to extend their knowledge of programming, coding and digital media.
-Sessions are facilitated in a safe and nurturing online environment that is moderated by program mentors during sessions.
+Sessions are facilitated in a safe and nurturing online environment that is moderated by group mentors during sessions.
 Teen Tech Shed mentors are current students or recent graduates in Creative Industries programs that have a strong IT focus such as Game Design, Coding, Illustration, Animation and Film and Television.
 They work with the participants to encourage social skills and create opportunities for the students to learn more about technology.
-All software and technology support is provided, however, participants are required to have access to a laptop or computer with an internet connection to take part in the program.
+All software and technology support is provided, however, participants are required to have access to a laptop or computer with an internet connection to take part in the group.